atparkweb/angular-kana/README.md

+#Angular Kana

-# An Angular directive that translates romaji input to kana.
+An Angular directive that translates romaji input to kana.